 Beginning in 1810, land grants were allocated to pardoned convicts and free settlers.
 Initially people made a living by cutting shingles from casuarina, (she-oaks) and ironbark trees, for roof tiles, extracting salt from seawater and fishing.
 The many Aboriginal middens around the foreshores of Pittwater provided a rich supply of shells which were burned to yield lime for construction of buildings in Sydney and Parramatta.
 Some land was cleared for cultivation and to provide timber for building and fuel.
 Later the Pittwater area became a farming district grazing sheep, cattle, horses and pigs and producing butter, milk, vegetables, fruit and wheat.

-Pittwater was isolated and access was mainly by ship to Barrenjoey and by 1880 to Newport.
+Pittwater was isolated and access was mainly by ship to Barrenjoey.
 The earliest land explorations followed Aboriginal tracks through the bush.
 Gradually, a rough bush road was established from Manly, which ran close to the coast as far as Narrabeen.
-In 1880 as bridge spanned the ford at Narrabeen and the route extended to Mona Vale.
+In 1883 a bridge spanned the ford at Narrabeen and the route extended to Mona Vale.
 Here the Rock Lily Hotel was opened in 1886, where travellers could refresh themselves and horses could be changed.
 The route then forked with a road to the northwest to Bayview and Church Point, passengers for Newport changed to a smaller coach and took the route to the northeast.

 Since the 1950s Pittwater has become predominantly residential in character and a suburban region of Sydney.
 It has however largely retained the beauty for which it was renowned in the early days of European settlement.
 The region integrates suburban development into a natural setting of bushland and waterways, which include nine coastal beaches, the magnificent Pittwater estuary and Narrabeen Lagoon.

 Beau McFee of Bayview describes his role in Pittwater during World War II